dileep315r/dileep315r.github.io/cpp.md

 22. But anyway, simply remembering to put one asterisk per pointer is enough for most pointer users interested in declaring multiple pointers per statement.
 23. After that, mypointer and myarray would be equivalent and would have very similar properties.
 The main difference being that mypointer can be assigned a different address, whereas myarray can never be assigned anything, and will always represent the same block of 20 elements of type int.
 Pointers and arrays support the same set of operations, with the same meaning for both.
 The main difference being that pointers can be assigned new addresses, while arrays cannot.
 24. Well, in fact these brackets are a dereferencing operator known as offset operator.
 They dereference the variable they follow just as * does, but they also add the number between brackets to the address being dereferenced.
+The reason is that, when adding one to a pointer, the pointer is made to point to the following element of the same type, and, therefore, the size in bytes of the type it points to is added to the pointer.